-If a settlement with the insurance company cannot be met, your attorney will file a lawsuit for compensation.
+If your attorney cannot meet a settlement with the insurance company, they will file a lawsuit for compensation.
 Filing a lawsuit will start the clock on when the case could be taken to trial.

-Lawsuits are not always the best course of action, but when an agreement cannot be reached, sometimes they are the only thing that will get insurance companies to respond.
+Lawsuits are not always the best course of action, but sometimes they are the only thing that will get insurance companies to respond if an agreement cannot be reached.

-Once the lawsuit is filed, the insurance company may feel more pressure to come to a fair settlement.
+Once the lawsuit is filed, the insurance company may feel more pressure to reach a fair settlement.

 From the start of the lawsuit until the resolution, it could take a few years to come to an agreement.
-This is why your attorney will try to come to an agreement with the insurance company prior to filing a lawsuit.
+This is why your attorney will try to come to an agreement with the insurance company before filing a lawsuit.

-If you are wondering why personal injury lawsuits take a long time, you can learn more about the topic here.
+If you are curious why personal injury lawsuits take a long time, you can learn more about the topic here.

 6. Discovery Process

 The discovery process is where each party will investigate each other's claims and legal defenses.
-Depositions will be taken of all the relevant witnesses in the case, usually beginning with the plaintiff and the defendant.
+Depositions will be taken from all relevant witnesses in the case, usually beginning with the plaintiff and the defendant.

-This process alone can take 6 months to a year depending on the court's deadlines and the complexity of the case.
+This process alone can take six months to a year, depending on the court's deadlines and the case's complexity.

 7. Negotiation and Mediation

 Once the discovery period comes to an end, the attorneys will begin negotiating for a settlement.

-Mediation is a process which includes having both clients and attorneys go in front of a mediator and try to settle the case.
+Mediation is a process that includes having both clients and attorneys go in front of a mediator and try to settle the case.

 A personal injury trial can last anywhere from one day up to a week or longer.
 The timeframe can be increased because, in some situations, trials are only held for half a day.

-If your case goes to trial, it will then be up to a judge or jury to determine the amount of compensation that you are owed for the injuries and losses that you suffered.
+If your case goes to trial, it will then be up to a judge and jury to determine the amount of compensation you are owed for the injuries and losses suffered.

 Why Choose The Brown Firm?

-If you were involved in an accident in Georgia and believe it was caused by someone else's negligence, you will need to contact an experienced Personal Injury Attorney to represent you.
+If you were involved in an accident in Georgia and believe someone else's negligence caused it, the first step of filing a personal injury lawsuit is to contact an experienced Personal Injury Lawyer to represent you.